 4 Reasons Why You Should Never Double Up on Adult Diapers

-1. Because waterproof products are not designed to be doubled up - Many people think that if the current diaper isn’t holding enough liquid for their loved one, then they can use another one on top of it.
+1. Waterproof Products are not Intended for Doubling Up - Many people think that if the current diaper isn’t holding enough liquid for their loved one, then they can use another one on top of it.
 This is a common misconception.
 All adult diapers with tabs and/or absorbent underwear have a waterproof lining.
-This means that when the product reaches the full amount of liquid it can hold it eventually leak and eventually spill out of any of the product's openings.
-That means if you're doubling up the liquid will just spill from the original product to the next one.
+When the product reaches the full amount of liquid it can hold, it leaks and spills out onto the diaper below, adding additional bulk and possibly odors.

-Takeaway: The bigger the size the more chances leaks will happen after doubling up.
+Takeaway: The bigger the size, the more likely the brief will leak and smell.

-Takeaway: While it may seem like a using 2 diapers is a temporary fix for leaks, it's costing you more money in the long run, and it may cause discomfort for your loved one.
+Takeaway: While it may seem like using 2 pull-ons and/or diapers is a temporary fix for leaks, it's costing more money and result in more discomfort.